-MBA’s Philosophy Club had its inception over ten years ago, in meetings responding to students’ requests and generously assisted by Professor John Compton of Vanderbilt’s Department of Philosophy.
 Within the last five years, the club has met four or five times each semester to discuss a wide range of philosophers, ideas, and issues, ranging from Plato to modern action heroes.
 The club’s purpose is to introduce new, vigorous approaches to existing knowledge and to challenge members to think clearly and independently.

-Sponsor: Ms. Kati Swieca-Brockman, Mr. Wil Onstott
+Sponsor: Ms. Kati Swieca-Brockman, Dr. Wil Onstott

 The MBA Photo Club is meant to foster a love of photography, both digital and film, through meetings, events and contests.
 Photography Club also supports the publication of The Bell through the taking of photographs of various events and clubs on campus.

 The Red Poet Society meets a few times each semester to begin poems and stories with prompts during our meetings and also to read our own finished writing in a workshop environment.
 Any students interested in writing poems, stories, essays, or screenplays are welcome to join this group and experience the fellowship of a writing community.